MileHacker Logo

 • An inclined elevator, making the steep ascent effortless.

-• Typically operates early morning to late evening, frequent departures (every 15-20 min).
+• Typically operates from sunrise to after sunset, frequent departures (every 15-20 min).

 • Accessible for travelers with mobility needs.